abinoda/rspec-best-practices/readme.md

 ## Optimize database queries

   Test suites can be heavy to run.
-To help improve performance, is important to not load or create more data than needed.
+For optimal performance, don't load or create more data than necessary.

 ```ruby
 describe User do